 Our next stop after the High Line was Greenwich Village.
 Washington Square Park was filled with people and street performers.
 It is also home to the notable Washington Square Arch (photo above) at the northern entrance to the park.
 To the south, there are some beautiful views of One World Trade Center.

 We came across the Paparazzi Dogs (created by Gillie and Marc) in the Ruth E. Wittenberg Triangle the intersection of Greenwich Avenue, 6th Avenue, and 8th Street.

 For a snack, Chad and I shared a slice of cheese pizza at Joe’s Pizza on Carmine Street.
 Joe Pozzuoli opened Joe’s Pizza in 1975.
 Lines here can be long, but service is quick.
 As a note, only cash (ATM outside) is accepted and there is limited seating.

-After enjoying our slice of pizza, we walked to Jonty Jacobs on Christopher Street.
+After enjoying our slice of pizza, we walked to Jonty Jacobs (NOW CLOSED) on Christopher Street.
 Jonty Jacobs specializes in South African Biltong, Droewors, and other hard-to-find products like braai seasonings, snacks, and candies.
 Their biltong is made from all-natural, grass-fed dried beef cut into slices and the Droewors is a dried beef sausage.
 They are cured without the use of sodium nitrate or any other chemicals/additives.
 There are different cuts available for those who are health conscious and want something leaner plus spiced versions for a bit of a kick.

 The Meadow is another small shop in Greenwich Village on Hudson Street.
 They offer a large variety of specialty chocolate bars, salt and salt blocks, bitters, and more.
 I particularly enjoyed the Compartes Chocolatier Let Them Eat Cake Bar with white chocolate, vanilla cake batter, and sprinkles along with a few international offerings.